I bet you didn't know...

 Children remember more snippets of information and are really engaged when learning about cutting-edge science research.

-Fellows of the PSTT's Primary Science Teacher College, who have backgrounds in science research and experience teaching in primary classrooms, are using their expertise to write articles which explain cutting-edge science research in language that primary children can understand.
-These 'I bet you didn't know...' articles explain what scientists have done and what they have discovered, suggesting questions for children and teachers to consider in the classroom and activities that children can do to mirror the research.
+Fellows of the PSTT's Primary Science Teacher College, who have backgrounds in science research and experience teaching in primary classrooms, are using their expertise to gather recent research papers (published within the last two years in peer-reviewed journals) and to write articles which explain cutting-edge science research in language that primary children can understand.
+These 'I bet you didn't know...' articles explain what scientists have done and what they have discovered, suggest questions for children and teachers to consider in the classroom and describe activities that children can do to mirror the research.